coffee19850519/single_cell_spatial_image/README.md

 *	The folder 'RGB_images' stores generative visuals of tissue architectures of all input 10x data from different embedding parameters.
 *	The folder 'RGB_images_label' stores their labeled category maps according to input label files.
 *	The file 'epoch_n.pth' is the customized model.
-*	This Demo takes about 3 hours to generate the model on a machine with a 2080Ti GPU.
+*	This Demo takes about 3 hours to generate the model on a machine with 11G VRAM GPU.

 ### Segment histological images
 Run the following command line to generate visuals of gene expression from different embedding parameters, predict tissue architectures with top5 Moran's I and segment histological images according to tissue architectures.
-For demonstration, please download the example data from [here]() (/ocean/projects/ccr180012p/shared/Demo/cancer), the pre-trained model from [here]() (/ocean/projects/ccr180012p/shared/Demo/model_cancer) and put unzip folders 'cancer' and 'model_cancer to source code folder.
+For demonstration, please download the example data from [here]() (/ocean/projects/ccr180012p/shared/Demo/cancer), the pre-trained model from [here]() (/ocean/projects/ccr180012p/shared/Demo/model_cancer) and put unzip folders 'cancer' and 'model_cancer' to source code folder.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip